Ada Palmer's Terra Ignota Discord Server AMA

 On content distribution and publishing in 2454

-A petitioner
+A Gordian petitioner on

 What does content distribution look like in 2454?
 Has there been a renaissance of physical media, or has digital streaming largely won out?
 Society seems to have different censorship attitudes - do those extend to digital rights management?

-That’s a big pile of questoins!
+That’s a big pile of questions!
 Most media is digital but there are also physical copies especially of books, for people who like having a physical thing.
-Digital media is soemtimes bought and owned, sometimes short-term rented, but there’s been a push back against the you-can’t-own-it-you-just-lease-it Kindle model, since when the Church War made so many things go sour that model proved its toxicity in temrs of what corporations (and states exploiting them) could do to censor and destroy media.
+Digital media is sometimes bought and owned, sometimes short-term rented, but there’s been a push back against the you-can’t-own-it-you-just-lease-it Kindle model, since when the Church War made so many things go sour that model proved its toxicity in terms of what corporations (and states exploiting them) could do to censor and destroy media.
 Media has to go through pre-publication censorship, modeled on the system England used after the mid-17th century, but censorship and ownership are decoupled.
 Did I cover everything?

 On the state of science fiction in 2454

-A petitioner
+A petitioner on

 I have another, very meta question - I would love to know what science fiction is like in the Terra Ignota universe.